-Our Curriculum Library includes customized curricula for locals to provide the highest quality training to workers throughout the IATSE.
+Our customized curricula provides locals with the tools they need to present the highest quality training to workers throughout the IATSE.

 If your local is interested in using TTF branded curriculum, please have a local officer submit a completed application, and we will contact your local and the trainers you identified to discuss curriculum use.